Xetera/typescript-starter/README.md

 - Dotenv
 - Winston

-### Why no yarn
+### Why ~~no~~ yarn

-I don't think Yarn is relevant in 2019 anymore.
+~~I don't think Yarn is relevant in 2019 anymore.
 I personally believe that the JS community is divided enough in its tooling already and we don't need even more fragmentation.
-Stick with npm.
+Stick with npm.~~

+Yarn allows for using workspaces which is very useful and more flexible than lerna.
+It's too good to pass up.

 ### Why no semicolons